edeca/hydrocarbon/README.md

 ## Why integrate with git?

 The Carbon Black server needs a timestamp for every report.
 Using git gives an accurate timestamp (from the latest commit) which does not change.
+This ensures that 'incremental' update mode is efficient, only changed reports will be parsed.

 It is possible to use without git.
 However, this is not recommended for anything other than testing.